 Now imagine a family of 4 in Victoria where their dream vacation is Disney World in Orlando.
 A standard fare is $1179.29 for the dates chosen which is absolutely bonkers.
 However, with the Buddy Pass, two tickets will only run you $1,300.59.
 If you had two Buddy Passes, you’d pay $2,601.18, which is a savings of $2,115.98.

 How the Air Canada Buddy Pass compares

 Clearly, the Air Canada Buddy Pass was inspired by the WestJet companion voucher.
 Which one is better is a matter of opinion, but I’ll try to look at things objectively.
-First off, if you fly WestJet on a regular basis, then the WestJet companion voucher is probably better for you.
+First off, if you fly WestJet on a regular basis, then the WestJet companion pass is probably better for you.
 This is especially true since you get one annually with the WestJet RBC World Elite Mastercard.
 For those who prefer Air Canada, the Buddy Pass is pretty good too, but it’s not as easy to get one compared to WestJet.

 Now let’s look at cost and destinations for a second to try and compare things.

 - $0 for anywhere within North America including Hawaii, Mexico, and the Caribbean – Buddy Pass